mpomarlan/abe_sim/README.md

     destspec = [Support(supporter=objSchemas[supporter],supportee=trajSchema), trajSchema]
     mb.carryObject(trajector, destspec)

-placeTrajectorOnSupport('bottleOil', 'table.000')
+placeTrajectorOnSupport('whisk3', 'counterTop1')
 ```

-What you should see is that, after some time to start up its "brain", the agent is going to move towards the oil bottle near the top of the screen, pick it up, and deliver it to the table on the left of the screen.
-We can also place some other object, for example the potted herb, on a table.
-To place it on the table on the right of the screen, you would run (but ONLY AFTER the agent is finished with moving the bottle!):
+What you should see is that, after some time to start up its "brain", the agent is going to move towards one of the cupboards, pick up a whisk, and deliver it to the large counter to one side of the kitchen.
+We can also place some other object, for example mediumBowl3, on the counterTop1 (but ONLY AFTER the agent is finished with the whisk!):

 ```
-placeTrajectorOnSupport('plantSmall1', 'table.002')
+placeTrajectorOnSupport('mediumBowl3', 'counterTop1')
 ```

 We could also have a look at some other auxiliary structures the agent maintains about the world.
 One such structure is the navigation map, which the agent uses to navigate around obstacles.
 We can have a look at how this map looks like: